kirbysayshi/js13k-2020/README.md

 Added a title and tutorial screens, along with some design choices.
 More polish is needed there, but it's better than nothing!

 One night remains.

+## 2020-09-12

+The final day.

+A few hours to get the touch controls in DOM and wired up.
+One problem with the game architecture right now is there's no specific place for persistent state.
+I could use CES, but the overhead of defining a component and using it is high (in terms of cognitive complexity: it really makes me overthink everythin).

+Used some CSS Vars to sync font sizes and colors between the canvas world and CSS world.
+Probably overkill, as I'll likely have to make the font size independently larger for the UI anyway!